Use non-obvious answers to security questions

 Take a look in the "Account" or "Security Settings" sections of your favourite websites – see what they recommend and if there’s anything you can set up today.

 You might also be interested in what happens to our online accounts when we die.
-A little forward planning now can save our loved ones a lot of hassle later on.
+A little forward planning of your digital legacy now can save our loved ones a lot of hassle later on.

 How else can I keep my accounts secure?